Build the right strategy for mortgage approval.

 Remember, you usually won’t need this service forever (unless you want to keep it for your own peace of mind) so typically only need this for a few months while you make sure your score is as high as possible before you go to apply for a loan.
 Using this strategy, you can make sure your credit score is maximized, then go to a lender to get the mortgage pre-approval you need to make the search for your new home easier.

-Article last modified on August 9, 2018.
+Article last modified on December 11, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Buying a Home after Bankruptcy - AMP.
+Mobile users may also access the AMP Version: How to Buy a Home after Bankruptcy - AMP.